techbelle/the-little-mongodb-book/en/mongodb.markdown

 	mongorestore --db learn --collection unicorns \
 		backup/learn/unicorns.bson

-It's worth pointing out that `mongoexport` and `mongoimport` are two other executables which can be used to export and import data from JSON or CSV.
+It's worth pointing out that `mongoexport` and `mongoimport` are two other executables which can be used to export and import data to/from JSON or CSV.
 For example, we can get a JSON output by doing:

 	mongoexport --db learn --collection unicorns